 (The thing that makes this better is I interviewed Gaiman once for The Province newspaper where I work and he was one of the nicest and most charming writers I ever met.
 Good karma all around.)

-Posted on June 2, 2015, in Peter Roman, The Writing Life, Writing and tagged American Gods, Neil Gaiman, Peter Roman, the mona lisa sacrifice, The Writing Life, writing.
+Posted on June 2, 2015, in Journal, Peter Roman, The Writing Life, Writing and tagged American Gods, Neil Gaiman, Peter Roman, the mona lisa sacrifice, The Writing Life, writing.
 Bookmark the permalink.
 Leave a comment.